-Effective April 19, 2013 Benjamin Chung and Paul Rosenberg signed the "Debt Assignment, Consent and Release Agreement", according to which the Assignor (Benjamin Chung) grants, assign, transfer and set over unto the Assignee (Paul Rosenberg) his entire right, title and interest in and to the Debt upon the terms and conditions contained in the Agreement.
+Effective April 19, 2013 Benjamin Chung and Paul Rosenberg signed the "Debt Assignment, Consent and Release Agreement", according to which the Assignor (Benjamin Chung) grants, assigns, transfers and sets over unto the Assignee (Paul Rosenberg) his entire right, title and interest in and to the Debt upon the terms and conditions contained in the Agreement.

-On July 30, 2013, Mr. Paul Rosenberg, President and CEO, agreed to forgive all the debts (the sum of \$172,678) owed to him by the Company and recorded as Additional paid in capital.
+On July 30, 2013, Mr. Paul Rosenberg, President and CEO, agreed to forgive all of the debts (the sum of \$172,678) owed to him by the Company and recorded as Additional Paid-in Capital.

-As of October 31, 2013, the President of the Company, Mr. Paul Rosenberg advanced the Company the amount of \$65,050 for operating purposes.
+As of October 31, 2013, the President and CEO of the Company, Mr. Paul Rosenberg advanced the Company the amount of \$65,050 for operating purposes.

-On November 26, 2013, Mark Linkhorst was appointed as Chief Operation Officer (COO) of the company.
-According to his employment agreement he should be paid 1,000,000 shares of our common stock for the first year.
-On November 26, 2014, the Company issued 500,000 shares of common to Mark Linkhorst for future services to be rendered.
+On November 26, 2013, Mark Linkhorst was appointed as Chief Operating Officer (COO) of the Company.
+The employment agreement between Mr. Linkhorst and the Company stipulated compensation of 1,000,000 shares of Company common stock for the first year of services.
+On this date, the Company issued 500,000 shares of common stock to Mark Linkhorst for future services to be rendered.
 Simultaneously, Paul Rosenberg cancelled an equal amount of shares (500,000) owned by him.
-On this date, these shares had a FMV of \$41,500 based on the price on the date of grant, and was classified as a capital contribution on the Company's books.
+These shares had a FMV of \$41,500 based on the price on the date of grant, and was classified as a capital contribution on the Company's books.